pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 # The Page Object Pattern
 In simple words, this pattern is about having one class representing a page and everything it can do.

 This allows us to separate the implementation from the specification.
 For example, if we change the ID/name/class of the text box where we enter the answer to an exercise in the Markdown tutorial (the implementation), the specification of testing if what we enter is correct doesn't change, so we have to update all the tests that use this element.

-Thi way, page objects encapsulate implementation details in a single class to save us a lot of problems when they change.
+In contrast, page objects encapsulate implementation details in a single class to save us a lot of problems when they change.

-So in this pattern, pages (or sections within a page) are represented as objects and actions that you perform on that page are represented as methods, for example:
+So in this pattern, pages (or sections within a page) are represented as objects, and actions that you perform on that page are represented as methods.
+For example:
 ```java
 public class LessonPage {
 	private WebDriver driver;